smoochy/episeerr/docs/episode-selection.md

 3. Add `episeerr_select` tag in Sonarr after it's added
 4. Follow selection process above

+### Method 3: Jellyseerr with episeerr_default Tag

+**Best for:** Starting automated management from a specific season

+1. Set up Jellyseerr webhook (see [Webhook Setup](webhooks.md))
+2. Request specific season(s) in Jellyseerr (e.g., Season 3)
+3. Series added to Sonarr with `episeerr_default` tag
+4. Episeerr starts from your requested season automatically

+**Example:**
+- Request Season 3 from Jellyseerr
+- Add series with `episeerr_default` tag
+- Default rule: "Get 2 episodes"
+- Result: S03E01 and S03E02 monitored/searched

+**Important Notes:**
+- Jellyseerr request will be **automatically deleted** after processing
+- Without Jellyseerr webhook, `episeerr_default` always starts from Season 1
+- If you want to keep requests in Jellyseerr, use "Auto-assign new series" setting instead

 ## What Happens

 - **Series added** with `episeerr_select` tag